Manie Maritz: Inter war years

-He went to Europe and then to Madagascar and back to Europe.
-He returned to South Africa, where he farmed horses in the Cape and also helped the Germans during the Herero and Namaqua genocide.
-When he returned he went to the Transvaal, but was arrested for entering the colony, not having signed the oath of allegiance.
+Maritz went to Europe and then to Madagascar, where he served as an land purchase agent of the eccentric French millionaire Jacques Lebaudy, who intended to acquire a personal fiefdom in Africa.
+During his time in Madagascar he also helped Deneys Reitz tame oxen for a transportation enterprise.
+He subsequently returned via Europe to South Africa, where he farmed horses in the Cape and is believed to have helped the Germans during the Herero and Nama genocide.
+When Maritz returned, he went to the Transvaal, but was arrested for entering the colony, not having signed the oath of allegiance.
 He departed for the Cape.
 When the Free State received responsible government, he went there and later joined the police in the Transvaal.